OlGe404/ansible-collections/roles/pipx/README.md

           - name: pycowsay

           - name: black
-            # Install "black" for all users.
+            # Install "black" system-wide.
             global: true
-            # Arguments to add to the pipx install command.
-Note that the "--global"
+            # Arguments to append to the "pipx install" command.
-            # arg is automatically appended and installation is performed using sudo
+            # Note that the "--global" arg is automatically appended if "global: true" is set.
-            # if "global: true" is set.
-Don't add the "--global" arg to the "args" list.
+            # Don't add the "--global" arg to the "args" list, but use "global: <true|false>" instead.
             args:
               - --python /usr/bin/python3
 ```